paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/about.md

-<br>I am a postdoctoral researcher at the [University of Milan](https://www.unimi.it/en/ugov/person/paul-maneuvrier).
-My research lies at the intersection of economic history, medieval and early modern history, and political science.
+<br>I am currently a postdoctoral researcher in economic history and political science at the [University of Milan](https://www.unimi.it/en/ugov/person/paul-maneuvrier).

 In my publications, I contribute to the literature on the consequences of economic development by analysing the evolution of living standards from the Middle Ages to the 19th century.
 I also investigate the social and political consequences of the Eden Treaty, signed between France and England in 1786 and considered as the first free trade agreement.